Sinio-Manoka/AIPex/README.md

-# 🚀 AIPex - The Ultimate AI-Powered Browser Extension
+# 🤖 AIPex - AI-Powered Browser Automation Extension

-> **Transform your browsing experience with intelligent tab management, AI assistance, and productivity tools**
+> **Automate your browser with natural language commands - The open source browser-use solution**

 <div align="right">
   <a href="README.md">🇺🇸 English</a> | <a href="README.zh-CN.md">🇨🇳 中文</a>